dell/omnia/docs/source/Upgrade/upgrade.rst

 Where inventory refers to the auto-generated inventory file in Omnia v1.6 format.

-This is the first line.|
-This is the second line.

-This is the first line. |
-This is the second line.

 .. note::

     * Upgrade flow upgrades the existing Omnia v1.5.1 cluster and should not be combined with provisioning of new nodes for Omnia v1.6.